createdbyjurand/npmjs/node-scripts/README.md

 _`--no-root`_

 This can be set or not.
-If your module root folder has no files, just subdirectories with submodules, than you should add this to execution.
-It will not create index file in the root directory where path is pointing.
+It forces not to create index file in the root directory where path is pointing.

 _`--extension=`_